WhatIUnderstood/whatiunderstood/pages/artificial_intelligence/sensors/retina/retina.md

     <img src="img/copyleft_logo.png" height="12" alt="copy-left" />
 </center>

 We can divide the receptive field of one bipolar cell into two.
-A central receptive field containing the photoreceptors direcly connected to the bipolar cell and a peripheral receptive field which contains all photoreceptors relayed by the horizontal cell connected to this bipolar cell.
+A central receptive field containing the photoreceptors directly connected to the bipolar cell and a peripheral receptive field which contains all photoreceptors relayed by the horizontal cell connected to this bipolar cell.
 <center>
 <a href="https://thebrain.mcgill.ca/flash/i/i_02/i_02_cl/i_02_cl_vis/i_02_cl_vis.html" rel="some text"><img src="img/receptive_field.jpg" alt="Receptive field" /></a>
 </center>